hanoii/binance-futures/README.md

 - I made a mistake in the code and it failed.
 - You made a mistake in the payload message and/or the URL and it failed.
 - There was a network issue between TrandingView and Heroku and it failed.
-- The IP you got on your dyno (heroku instance) might have been previously went over their [limits](https://www.binance.com/en/support/faq/360004492232).
-It's **VERY** unlikely, but noting it.
+- The IP you got on your dyno (heroku instance) might have been previously gone over their [limits](https://www.binance.com/en/support/faq/360004492232).
+It's **VERY, VERY** unlikely, but noting it.
 - Make sure to remove the alert, because the webhook will continue to close the symbol if you open it again.

 ## Setting it up